dedis/popstellar/fe2-android/docs/README.md

 In order to achieve this, and as a general rule, the UI displays information from the [repositories](https://github.com/dedis/popstellar/tree/master/fe2-android/app/src/main/java/com/github/dedis/popstellar/repository) classes, but it **doesn't** modify the information contained in it.
-The repositories are separated roughly along feature lines, e.g. there is an `RollCallRepository` for roll call data.
+The repositories are separated roughly along feature lines, e.g. there is a `RollCallRepository` for roll call data.
 Repositories may only be updated in response to an incoming message from the backends.

-As such, let's take the example of a user who wants to perform an action.
-In our example, the user wants to cast a vote in an election and does the necessary UI operations.
+As such, let's take the example of a user who wants to cast a vote in an election and does the necessary UI operations.
 In turn, the application will send a message to the backend (which the backend should acknowledge), which will then validate it and propagate it in the system.
-Eventually, the vote is sent back to the application (through the publish/subscribe channel), and upon receiving it the application will update its state.
-As such, the `ElectionRepository` will be updated and UI elements listening to it will be updated as well.
+Eventually, the vote is sent back to the application (through the publish/subscribe channel), and upon receiving it, the application will update its state.
+Consequently, the `ElectionRepository` will be updated and UI elements listening to it will be updated as well.

 Occasionally, the user interface could directly modify the application state, but this would only be valid for local operations affecting local data (e.g., changing a local setting, clearing the data stored in the browser, etc.).

 As a side note, the `ViewModel` classes may act as an intermediary between the views and the repositories.
 Moreover, view models are primarily used to perform actions on behalf of the views and to store views data.
-To exemplify this, we will take the witness addition process.
+To exemplify the difference between the state stored in the repositories and the state stored in view models, we will take the witness addition process.
 To add a witness, the main key of an LAO member will be scanned and a message will be sent to the backend(s).
 The `WitnessingViewModel` will update the list of scanned witness and and the number of scanned people will be displayed on the screen.
 On the other hand the list of witnesses (accepted and broadcast by a backend) will only be updated once the backend messages are received and processed.

 To better understand how the information is automatically reflected in the UI, check the [RxJava](https://github.com/ReactiveX/RxJava) extension and the usage